BubbleProd/discord-webhook-notify/README.md

 To use this, get on Discord and create a new webhook.
 Then get on GitHub, go into your project settings, and add a new Secret called `DISCORD_WEBHOOK`.
 In your workflow YAML, set `webhookUrl` as follows: `webhookUrl: ${{ secrets.DISCORD_WEBHOOK }}`.
 You must set webhookUrl this way for each invocation of the action.

-- Use `rjstone/discord-webhook-notify@v1` if you want bugfixes but nothing backward-compatability breaking.
-(If anything breaks compatability it will be in v2+.)
+- Use `BubbleProd/discord-webhook-notify@v2` if you want bugfixes but nothing backward-compatability breaking.
-- Use `rjstone/discord-webhook-notify@v1.0.0` (or another specific tag after the @) if you want to guarantee use of a specific revision.
+- Use `BubbleProd/discord-webhook-notify@v2.0.0` (or another specific tag after the @) if you want to guarantee use of a specific revision.

 See below for more documentation and detailed examples.